isomerpages/moe-marymountconvent/_marymount-experience/Co Curricular Activities (CCA)/Artistic Gymnastics.md

 training, schoolwork, and personal life.
 Teamwork and communication are also fostered, as gymnasts support each other, provide feedback, and work together towards common goals.</p>
-<p>&nbsp;</p>
+<p>&nbsp;As our gymnasts progress, they develop confidence and self-esteem,
-<p>As our gymnasts progress, they develop confidence and self-esteem, cultivating
+cultivating a growth mindset that embraces challenges and celebrates successes.
-a growth mindset that embraces challenges and celebrates successes.
 Artistic Gymnastics also promotes physical and mental well-being, helping students develop strength, flexibility, and coordination while managing stress and pressure.</p>
 <p>&nbsp;</p>
 <div class="isomer-image-wrapper">
 <img style="width: 75%;" height="auto" width="100%" src="/images/Agym5.jpeg">